Understanding Gold Purity: 9K, 10K, 14K, 18K, 22K, 24K, etc.

-- Bullion: Precious metals in a bulk, uncoined form such as gold bars, considered in mass rather than value.
+- Bullion: Precious metals in bulk, uncoined form, such as gold bars, considered in mass rather than value.

-- Carat: Not to be confused with Karat in, a Carat is a unit of measurement used for precious stones.
+- Carat: Not to be confused with karat, a carat is a unit of measurement used for precious stones.

-- Ductile/Ductility: How capable a metal is to being deformed using tensile force.
+- Ductile/Ductility: How susceptible a metal is to being deformed by using tensile force.
 Ex.
 Ductile materials can be stretched into thin wires without fracture.

 - Hallmark: A symbol or mark stamped on a piece of precious metal which certifies its standard of purity.

-- Karat: Unit of measurement for the fineness of gold, with the higher numbers containing more gold and 24K being the finest.
+- Karat: Unit of measurement for the fineness of gold, with the higher numbers indicating higher gold content and 24K being the finest.

-- Malleable/Malleability: How capable a metal is of being deformed using compressive force.
+- Malleable/Malleability: How susceptible a metal is of being deformed by using compressive force.
 Ex.
 Malleable metals can be hammered or rolled into thin sheets.